 What is the Adventist

-It is a seamless curriculum from Kindergarten to Grade 12 that is intentional about exploring the Bible with the goal of making a difference for eternity.
+It is a seamless curriculum from grade 1–12 that is intentional about exploring the Bible with the goal of making a difference for eternity.
 It focuses on equipping students with strong knowledge of the Bible, while also building a close, living relationship with Jesus.

 Who developed this